Jump to content

 Small $5 + $10

 There are different types of special ammo.
-Not all weapons can use special ammo, for example, Laser or Gravity Arch-Type weapons are unable to use Special Ammo.
-Special Ammo can change the Damage Type and provide a bonus to damage.
-If the Weapon Style or Arch-Type already requires the Special Ammo price, then any ammo that has unique attributes are simply double the normal special cost.
+Not all weapons can use Special Ammo; for example, Laser or Gravity Arch-Type weapons cannot.
+A Weapon must be customized with the Special Ammunition Bonus Ability, or it cannot use Special Ammo.
+If the Weapon Style or Arch-Type already requires the Special Ammo price, then any ammo that has unique attributes is simply double the normal special cost.

 Table: Special Ammunition Types

-Damage Type Change: There are 4 damage types Ranged weapons can use.
+Damage Type Change: There are 4 Damage Types Ranged weapons can use.
 Kinetic/Electric/Thermal(Radiation)/Chemical.
 The default weapon damage type is Kinetic.
-If the weapon damage type is anything other then the default Kinetic then it cannot use this type of special ammo.
+If the weapon damage type is anything other than the default Kinetic, then it cannot use this type of special ammo.

-Bonus Damage by Type: The ammo packs an additional package of either Kinetic/Electric/Thermal(Radiation)/Chemical damage.
-The damage is determined by a dice roll.
-The Hit die level starts with 1d4 (Level 1) and goes as high has 1d10 (Level 4).
-The price is calculated by: Base Price + Bonus price + $20 * Hit Die Level = Cost.
+Bonus Damage Die: The ammo packs an additional package of either Kinetic/Electric/Thermal(Radiation)/Chemical damage.
+The Bonus Damage is determined by a dice roll.
+The Bonus Damage Die starts at 1d4 (Level 1) and goes as high as 1d12 (Level 5).
+This ammo is required for the Masterworked.
+Its Level determines the Damage Die.
+The price is calculated by: Special Ammo Cost for Size * (1 + Masterwork level).

 AP Bonus: Armor Piercing bonus damage.
 The ammo can shred through armor more effectively.
 This provides a +1 to AP damage.
-Similar to 'Bonus Damage' this can only be increased by +1.
+This Follows the AP Damage Weapon Attribute.
+Ammo cannot exceed +1.
+Requires Masteworked Level 3 or higher to craft.

 Ammo Crafting